 No, the ACP is only affording assistance to current and future invoices from the day you become enrolled under Helio.

 You are!
-The remaining balance is the responsibility of the customer, and is subject to our Terms and Conditions as usual, up to and including debt collections once an account is deactivated.
+Your balance is your responsibility, and is subject to our Terms and Conditions as usual, up to and including debt collections once an account is deactivated.

 Will the ACP provide backpay for my outstanding balance?